rixiobarrios/planning-project-4/README.md

 ## How to Contribute

-If you would like to contribute to this project feel free to create an issue on this repository:
+To contribute to this project submit an issue for review on this repository:
 ![ForFoodSake Repository](picture here)

 ## Credits